jwizard-bot/jwizard-core/README.md

 <a name="license"></a>
 ## License
-This application is on MIT License.
+This application is on Apache 2.0 License.